jpp2139/computationandbrain.github.io/about.md

 * Mandatory attendance at the lecture each week

 * Doing the assigned reading and writing up a graded one-page discussion each week.
 Also, include two questions about the material in preparation for the class.
-There may be a quiz in-class on the reading.
+There may be an in-class quiz on the reading.

 * Participating in class discussions